emcleary/portfolio/pde_solver_irregular_geometries_cpp/README.md

 need to be added for the other three directions.

-My implementation generalized this scheme to include all four directions in a single scheme, and I organized it in a way to make use of vectorized operations as much as possible.
+My implementation generalized this scheme to include all four directions in a single scheme, and I organized it in a way simplify parallelizing with OpenMP.
 This was crucial for making running the scheme practical, as it can take 10,000-100,000 iterations to converge.

 ## Results

-My code implements this in `solver.py`, which dumps the following image.
+My code implements the solver in `solver.cpp`.
+The impementation is designed to work with different parametric functions, so it should work for any simple shape that can be defined by pair of functions, e.g. for a circle, the functions would be (cos(s), sin(s)) for (x,y).

+Below or some plots of several shapes, including a circle, a square, and a star.

 ![](circle.png)

-## Other Shapes

-My implementation defined the circle using parametric equations (cos(s), sin(s)) for (x,y), with the hopes of generalizing my code to work shapes defined by other functions.
-As seen in the following images, I have successfully run my code on a square, teardrop, and star.
-These cases are seen in their respective files, and they are very easy to implement, only requiring definitions of parametric functions, boundary conditions, and initial conditions.

 ![](square.png)